A First Observational Assessment of Cosmic Backreaction Over an Extended Redshift Range

-The quantitative results shift somewhat when using different data sets and selection criteria, but are overall remarkably robust, especially within 1 standard deviation.
-Indeed, in all cases, the flat FLRW expectation of $\Omega_R + 3\Omega_Q = 0$ lies within one standard deviation of the median.
-However, the uncertainty bands are fairly broad and it is not possible to exclude significant cosmic backreaction with the current constraints; considering equation \ref{eq:one} it is clear that if $\Omega_r + 3\Omega_Q$ is as small as of order $\sim 0.01$, this would mean that backreaction is affecting the large-scale dynamics of the Universe at percent level.
-This situation can clearly not be excluded with the current constraints.
+The flat FLRW expectation of $\Omega_R + 3\Omega_Q = 0$ lies within one standard deviation of the median.
+Although this is an important FLRW consistency check, the uncertainty bands are so broad that it is not possible to exclude significant cosmic backreaction with the current constraints; considering equation \ref{eq:one} it is clear that if $\Omega_R + 3\Omega_Q$ is as small as of, say, order $\sim 0.01$, this would mean that backreaction is affecting the large-scale dynamics of the Universe at percent level.
+This situation would be important in high-precision cosmology, and can clearly not be excluded with the current constraints.